mikecokina/elisa/README.rst

     Generic.Stromgren.y
     Kepler
     GaiaDR2
+    TESS

 Multiprocessing
 ---------------

-To speedup computation of light curves, paralellization of computations has been implemented.
-Computation of light curve points is separated to smaller batches and each batch is evaluated on separated CPU core.
-Paralellization necessarily brings some overhead to process and in some cases might cause even slower behavior of application.
+To speed up the computation of light curves, parallelization of computations has been implemented.
+Computation of light curve points is separated into smaller batches and each batch is evaluated on a separate CPU core.
+Parallelization necessarily brings some overhead to process and in some cases might cause even slower behaviour of the application.
-It is important to choose wisely when use it espeically in case of circular synchronous orbits which consist of spot-free components where multiprocessing is usually not as effective.
+It is important to choose wisely when using it, especially in the case of circular synchronous orbits which consist of spot-free components where multiprocessing is usually not as effective.

-Down below are shown some result of multiprocessor approach for different binary system types.
-Absolute time necessary for calculation of the light curve is highly dependent on the type of the system and hardaware.
-Therefore we have normalized the time axis according to maximum value in our datasets.
+Down below are shown some result of the multiprocessor approach for different binary system types.
+The absolute time necessary for the calculation of the light curve is highly dependent on the type of the system and hardware.
+Therefore we have normalized the time axis according to the maximum value in our datasets.

 .. figure:: ./docs/source/_static/readme/detached.circ.sync.svg
   :width: 70%